-The Group intends to apply IFRS 15 in the annual period starting on 1 January 2018.
-New standard will not have material impact on the consolidated financial statements, because based on the analysis of the Group operations, the Group has not identified any goods or services sold in packages, which could be distinguished within the package and which would have to be reported separately.
+The Company intends to apply IFRS 15 in the annual period starting on 1 January 2018.

+New standard will not have material impact on the financial statements, because based on the analysis of the Company's operations, the Company has not identified any goods or services sold in packages, which could be distinguished within the package and which would have to be reported separately.